Girl needs a breather and time for some self reflection…

 You can’t be friends with everyone.
 Everyone is busy, and as much as we are digitally connected, we are also more disconnected.

 I feel like I have a swarm of friends around me.
 I do, but not in real time.

 As much as I continue to travel, it gets harder with the people you leave in each place.

 People become busy, and I’ve realized this now more than ever before.
 People are getting engaged, getting married, pumping out babies and buying houses.
 Here I am just with my suitcase and living on a budget.

 As I am getting older, I feel like to some degree I am going backwards and it makes me question myself many times over about what I am really doing with my life.

 I am lacking routine.
 I don’t have stability.
-I am having people constantly come in and out of of my life.
+I am having people constantly come in and out of my life.
 As much I love meeting new people, for the most part, they are friends out of convenience and not my true friends although I have made some lasting friendships from my travels.
 This extended time of travelling aboard does not have the same pizazz as it once did when I first left home.
-It isn’t to say I am not enjoying my travels anymore, it just has become physically and mentally challenging the more time goes by.
+It isn’t to say I am not enjoying my travels anymore; it just has become physically and mentally challenging the more time goes by.

 I admire those who really take on the world and stretch themselves out as much as possible, despite where they are in the world.

 I am coming of age.